Getting Feedback: Creating & Managing Questions

 Head to Settings > Conversation Settings > Feedback.
 Here you’ll create and manage your feedback questions.

 Every Acquire account comes with ‘Did you find this helpful?’ as a default question.
 This is configured for chat conversations.
-To enable it, toggle the switch to on (green).
+To enable it, toggle the switch to active (slide from red to green or left to right).
 Make it a required field by clicking the three dots ‘...’, selecting ‘Edit’ and ticking the ‘Feedback Required’ checkbox.
-Click the ‘Save Changes’ button and it will instantly be required for all chats.
+You can also customize an error message here.
+Click the ‘Save’ button and it will instantly be required for all chats.

 Back on the Feedback Settings homepage, click ‘Create Question’.
 Use the dropdown to choose the channel—Chat, Email, or SMS—for the question.

 Next, enter the question you want to ask.
-Then, use the drop downs to select a department and question status (Active or Disabled).
+Then, use the drop downs to select a department and question status (Active or Inactive).

 Now, the next two drop downs are how you set up the type of answers visitors can respond with.
 Use Answer Type to select rating, text, radio button, or checkbox.
 Then use Rating Type to choose the answer options.
 Emojis and Custom Images may be assigned labels and values for easier analytics reporting.